Scholarships & Fellowships

 Charles B. Rangel International Affairs Graduate Fellowship : The Rangel Graduate Fellowship Program seeks to attract outstanding young people who have an interest in pursuing a career in the Foreign Service of the Department of State.
 The Rangel Program encourages the involvement of members of minority groups and those with financial need.
 In this manner, it advances the goal of Secretary Rice and Congressman Rangel to create and excellent and diverse U.S. Foreign Service.

-In 2008 the Program will award up to twenty fellowships of up to $28,000.00 annually toward tuition, room, board, books and mandatory fees for completion of a two year master’s degree.
+In 2013 the Rangel Program plans to award 20 fellowships of up to $35,000 annually towards tuition, room, board, books and mandatory fees for completion of two-year master's degrees.
 At the conclusion of the two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (such as public administration, public policy, business administration, foreign languages, economics, political science, or communications) at a graduate or professional school approved by the Ralph J. Bunch International Affairs Center of Howard University.
 Awardees are expected to maintain a cumulative GPA of 3.2 throughout the period of study.